quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part12_Q-learning_Off-.md

 ---

 #### Deterministic Environment in Windy Grid World
 Background context: The text discusses a deterministic environment within the windy grid world task.
-An \(\epsilon\)-greedy policy with \(\epsilon = 0.1\) is used to explore different actions.
+An $\epsilon $-greedy policy with $\epsilon = 0.1$ is used to explore different actions.

-:p What does the text say about the performance of Q-learning and Expected Sarsa in a deterministic environment for \(n = 100\) episodes?
+:p What does the text say about the performance of Q-learning and Expected Sarsa in a deterministic environment for $n = 100$ episodes?
 ??x
-The text indicates that for \(n = 100\) episodes, the performance comes close only when \(\alpha = 0.1\).
-For large values of \(\alpha\), the performance even drops below the initial performance after 100 episodes due to divergence in Q-values.
+The text indicates that for $n = 100 $ episodes, the performance comes close only when$\alpha = 0.1 $.
+For large values of $\alpha$, the performance even drops below the initial performance after 100 episodes due to divergence in Q-values.

-For a more extensive run (\(n = 100,000\)), all algorithms converge quickly, and there is no difference in their average returns across different \(\alpha\) values. x??
+For a more extensive run ($n = 100,000 $), all algorithms converge quickly, and there is no difference in their average returns across different $\alpha$ values. x??

 ---

 #### Interim and Asymptotic Performance
 Background context: The text discusses the interim and asymptotic performance of various TD control methods (Q-learning, Expected Sarsa) on the cliff walking task.
-It uses an \(\epsilon\)-greedy policy with \(\epsilon = 0.1\) to evaluate the algorithms.
+It uses an $\epsilon $-greedy policy with $\epsilon = 0.1$ to evaluate the algorithms.

 :p How does the text describe the performance difference between interim and asymptotic phases for Q-learning?
 ??x
-The text states that during the initial learning phase (\(n = 100\) episodes), the policies are still improving, but divergence in Q-values due to large \(\alpha\) leads to worse performance over time.
-However, as the number of episodes increases (\(n = 100,000\)), all algorithms converge quickly, and there is no significant difference in their average returns.
+The text states that during the initial learning phase ($n = 100 $ episodes), the policies are still improving, but divergence in Q-values due to large$\alpha $ leads to worse performance over time.
+However, as the number of episodes increases ($ n = 100,000$), all algorithms converge quickly, and there is no significant difference in their average returns.

 The interim phase (first 100 episodes) shows a mix of good and bad policies due to ongoing learning, while the asymptotic phase (100,000 episodes) reveals stable performance. x??